NitaiEdelberg/Ai-Tetris/README.md

 By using BFS, our AI achieves a more nuanced understanding of the game, leading to improved decision-making in complex scenarios.

 ## Column Scanner
-Due to the BFS algorithm mediocre performance (see the experiment & results segment) we implemented simpler and faster algorithm to see if it will work better.
+Due to the BFS algorithm's mediocre performance (see the experiment & results segment) we implemented a simpler and faster algorithm to see if it will work better.

 The 'Column Scanner' algorithm implements a straightforward approach to determining the best move for a given Tetris piece.
 The algorithm iterates over all possible rotations and placements of the current shape on top of each column, evaluating each configuration based on a heuristic score.